bansay/2015_boilerplate_bower/README.md

 * [Sass](http://sass-lang.com) gem install sass
 * [Compass](http://compass-style.org) gem install compass

 ## To ensure all the counterparts are installed, run

 * sass -v
 * npm -v
 * compass -v
 * bower -v

+## Download Dependencies with Bower

+1. run 'bower install' to install the dependencies (will read the bower.json file, and install into the _/lib directory, as defined on the .bowerrc file)

 ## To Compile SCSS with grunt:

 1. cd into the themes' app directory, where the gruntfile.js and the package.json files are